 In June 2019, the FATF agreed to pursue further work to strengthen the FATF Standards on countering the financing of proliferation.
 The FATF has now agreed to a public consultation of modifications to Recommendation 1 and its Interpretive Note, which aim to strengthen requirements for jurisdictions and private sector entities to identify, assess and mitigate the risks of potential breaches, non-implementation, or evasion of the targeted financial sanctions related to proliferation financing.
 Following this consultation, the FATF will finalise the text of Recommendation 1 and Interpretive Note 1 for further discussion at its October 2020 meeting.

-Click here for the public consultation on Recommendation 1 and its Interpretive Note.
+Public consultation on FATF's Recommendation 1 and its Interpretive Note for the public consultation on Recommendation 1 and its Interpretive Note.

 The FATF Plenary discussed and approved the priorities of the FATF under the Presidency of Marcus Pleyer, which will commence on 1 July 2020.
 The German Presidency will be the first two-year Presidency since the FATF’s members adopted its revised mandate.

 A key priority under the German Presidency – beside addressing the challenges set by the Covid-19 pandemic, proceeding with the Strategic Review and further strengthening the global network - is to harness the potential of technology for the digital transformation of AML/CFT.
 Under the German Presidency, the FATF will further focus on the financing of ethnically or racially motivated terrorism, on tackling the financial flows from migrant smuggling and on the links between illicit arms trafficking and terrorist financing.
 Finally, the German presidency aims for the FATF to build on its work on the illegal wildlife trade by focussing on a wider range of environmental crimes.
 The FATF will publish the FATF Priorities under its German Presidency on 1 July.